 Situated off the west coast of Africa, Cape Verde is a Volcanic Archipelago made up of 10 main islands and 5 smaller ones.
 Uninhabited on their discovery in 1456, the islands became part of the Portuguese empire in 1496.
 Cape Verde declared independence from Portugal on July 5, 1975.
 A majority of today's inhabitants are of mixed Portuguese and African ancestry.

 In the Cape Verde summer program, students will be introduced to Cape Verdean history and its political development.
 Students will have the opportunity to visit and learn about key historical and political sites of the nation (i.e. Cidade Velha, the country’s first city and the prison where many Portuguese and African anti-fascist and anti-colonial freedom fighters were held).
 Students will also have the opportunity to visit to other places deemed important to broaden the understanding of the country's rich cultural history.

 Additionally, students will engage in a service learning project and civic engagement in a local community school.
 Participants will also collaborate with the local communities through forums to identify the needs of the community.

-Students can earn 3-7 URI credits through this program for the following courses:
+Students will earn 3-7 URI credits through this program for the following courses:

 Students will be required to register for an online Sakai course prior to departure.